Credits: History in cinema

 This basic method was also followed in most American films from the 1930s through the late 1980s.
 American films also tended to list the names of the actors before the names of the directors, screenwriters, and other principal crew members.
 Exceptions were made in the films of director Frank Capra, whose name was usually billed before the film's title.
 Director Victor Fleming's name was also billed before those of the actors in films such as The Wizard of Oz, Dr. Jekyll and Mr. Hyde and Joan of Arc.
 Capra, Fleming, and James Whale were some of the few directors who received the credit "A [director's name] Production" even though they did not produce their films.

 François Truffaut's 1966 film Fahrenheit 451 uses spoken opening credits instead of written ones, in keeping with the film's story of a world without reading matter, as well as Jean-Luc Godard's Contempt of 1963.

-George Lucas is credited with popularizing this with his Star Wars films which display only the film's title at the start.
+George Lucas is credited with popularizing films without opening credits with his Star Wars films, which display only the film's title at the start followed by the films' signature opening crawl.
 His decision to omit opening credits in his films Star Wars (1977) and The Empire Strikes Back (1980) led him to resign from the Directors Guild of America after being fined $250,000 for not crediting the director during the opening title sequence.
 However, Hollywood had been releasing films without opening credits for many years before Lucas came along, most notably Citizen Kane, West Side Story, 2001: A Space Odyssey and The Godfather.

 "Title-only" billing became an established form for summer blockbusters in 1989, with Ghostbusters II, Lethal Weapon 2 and The Abyss following the practice.
 Clint Eastwood has omitted opening credits (except for the title) in every film that he has directed since approximately 1982.

 By the 2000s, many major American motion pictures had done away with opening credits, with many films, such as Van Helsing in 2004 and Batman Begins in 2005, not even displaying the film title until the closing credits begin.
 Yet, although minimalist (or absent) opening title sequences have become the norm in the 2000s, not all films have followed this trend, and many complex and creative examples can still be found.
 Among these, retro title sequences, which echo the styles of previous eras, have proved a popular design choice.